On Invariants of Constant $p$-Mean Curvature Surfaces in the Heisenberg Group $H_1$: Rotationally invariant surfaces in

 and hence, from the first equation of the integrability conditions \eqref{intcon}, we have

-\subsection{Another understanding of energy $E$}
+\subsection{Another understanding of energy $\boldsymbol{ E}$}

 In this subsection, we assume moreover that the rotationally invariant surface $\Sigma$ is of constant $p$-mean curvature.
-We consider the relation between the integrability condition and the energy discussed in Ritor\'e's paper \cite{RR}.
-The integrability condition
+We consider the relation between the integrability condition and the energy discussed in Ritor\'e and Rosales' paper \cite{Ritore/Rosales:2006}.
+The integrability condition $ a_{\tilde s}-\frac{a}{b}b_{\tilde s}+\frac{c\alpha}{\sqrt{1+\alpha^2}}=0 $ indicates that